GoogleCloudPlatform/terraform-google-secure-cicd/README.md

 Functional examples are included in the [examples](./examples/) directory.

+### Build Configuration
+Example Cloud Build configuration files are located in the [Build](/.build/) folder.
+Push the `cloudbuild-ci.yaml` configuration to the application source code repository.
+Push the `cloudbuild-cd.yaml` configuration to the wet manifest repository.
+These build configurations offer a baseline for adhering to S3C application delivery practices within this blueprint, and are customizable as needed.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->